 Working with family can have its drawbacks, but it’s okay to enlist their help during the busiest time of the year.
 It can offer you some time to bond and involve them with something you’re passionate about.

-Even if they can’t help you with your business, having friends and family as a support system during the winter months can help you see things from a different perspective.
+Even if they can’t help you with your business, having friends and family as a support system during a difficult time can help you see things from a different perspective.

 Additional Health Expert Tips